benlau6/benlau6.github.io/src/content/notes/marketing.md

 ## Evaluation

 ROC curve and calibration curve is great.
 [Notes on classification](classification.md#evaluation)

+## Customer Decision Tree (CDT)

+Often called CDT (short for Customer Decision Tree), the Customer Decision Tree is the visual translation, in product groups and segments, of the successive logical questions a shopper is asking herself when buying a product in a category.
+[HPT PEDIA](https://hptpedia.hyper-trade.com/customer-decision-tree/)

+It is good for assortment optimization.
+[McKinsey & Company | Analytical assortment optimization](https://www.mckinsey.com/~/media/mckinsey/industries/retail/how%20we%20help%20clients/big%20data%20and%20advanced%20analytics/mck_retail_analytics_brochure_v10.pdf)

+Without an actual implementation given, it is hard to say how industries model it.
+But I assume it could be done by [hierarchical clustering](clustering.md#hierarchical-clustering) on the product features.

 ## How to get a job in marketing data science?